PRP and scalp-related issues

 Head and Shoulders Max strength is not helping with the build up of dandruff.
 (Editor’s Note: What works for one doesn’t work for all)

 I tried everything.
-Clobetesol worked best, but after 5 years in remittance my scalp is the only thing that hasn’t cleared.
+Clobetesol worked best, but after five years in remission my scalp is the only thing that hasn’t cleared.
 Just used to it now.
 Hang in there – it does get better.